aryachiranjeev/D-LORD/README.md

    Github link - https://github.com/xinntao/Real-ESRGAN
    This algorithm took 52.20 ms per frame

-It has been observed that GFP-GAN takes less time for super resolution of the faces.
+It is observed that GFP-GAN takes less time for super resolution of the faces.

 ## Face Verification
 Three state-of-the-art Face verification techniques have been taken into consideration.